 On this once-thriving block, places like Susie’s Tea Room, Dixie Hotel, and The Washington Hotel operated.
 Pearl Bailey once performed in these venues.

 “While this history is new to some of our young collaborators, older residents reminisced about having known Pearl Bailey or attended her performances in the old neighborhood.”FutureHistoryNow.org

 Visit St. John’s College

 While many visitors think that the Naval Academy is Annapolis’ oldest college, this distinction belongs to St. John’s College.
 This is the “Great Books” college.
 It was founded in 1696 as King William’s School.

-Visitors are permitted to roam on the college green and sit on the lounge chairs.
+Visitors can roam on the college green and sit on the lounge chairs.
 In addition, admission is free to the college’s Mitchell Art Museum.
-Spring exhibitions run April 9 through June 5; special events include musical performances, poetry readings, gallery talks, and more.
+Spring exhibitions run from April 9 through June 5; special events include musical performances, poetry readings, gallery talks, and more.

 “St. John’s College is the third oldest college in the United States (reportedly behind Harvard, established in 1636, and College of William and Mary in 1693).”St. John’s College